uprm-inso4115-2024-2025-s2/semester-project-condo-rentals/README.md

 - Handle server-side logic for storing listings, managing user sessions, and processing search queries.
 - Ensure data consistency and optimize performance.
 - Implement data caching and security measures.

+## Set Up Guide

+### Android Emulator:

+- Windows / Mac:

+  - Download and install Android Studio from developer.android.com.

+  - Open Android Studio and go to Device Manager (on the right panel or via Tools > Device Manager).

+  - Click Create Device.

+  - Select a hardware profile (e.g., Pixel 6) and click Next.

+  - Choose a system image (Download if necessary) and click Next.

+  - Configure the emulator settings as needed and click Finish.

+  - Launch the Emulator

+### iOS Emulator:
+Disclaimer: Only Mac Users.
+Windows users must use Android Studio

+- Download Xcode from the Mac App Store or developer.apple.com.

+- Install and launch Xcode.

+- Click on Create new Project

+- Install the Xcode Command Line Tools.
+  - Open Xcode
+    - Choose Settings... (or Preferences...) from the Xcode menu.
+    - Go to the Locations panel and install the tools by selecting the most recent version in the Command Line Tools dropdown.
+- Install Simulator
+  - Open Xcode > Settings... (or Preferences...) and select the Platforms (or Components) tab.
+  - Select a Simulator